cncf/foundation/charter.md

 #### 17. General Rules and Operations.

-The participants in CNCF shall:
+CNCF projects are required to:

 -	(a) demonstrate plans and the means to coordinate with the open source project’s developer community, including on topics such as branding, logos, and other collateral that will represent the community;